Ayurvedic Nutrition

 Quick Answer

-Ayurvedic nutrition is based on eating according to your dosha type.
-Vata types benefit from warm, grounding foods; Pitta types thrive on cooling, moderate meals; and Kapha types do best with light, stimulating foods.
-All diets should include the six tastes: sweet, sour, salty, bitter, pungent, and astringent.
+Ayurvedic nutrition is about eating for your body type.
+Vata types do well on warm, grounding foods.
+Pitta types need cooling, moderate meals.
+Kapha types do best with light, stimulating food.
+Every meal should ideally include the six tastes: sweet, sour, salty, bitter, pungent and astringent.

 The Foundation: Six Tastes of Ayurveda

-1. Sweet (Madhura) — Grounding and nourishing.
-Found in grains, dairy, and sweet fruits.
+1. Sweet (Madhura).
+Grounding and nourishing.
+Grains, dairy, sweet fruits.

-2. Sour (Amla) — Stimulates digestion and appetite.
-Found in citrus, fermented foods, and yoghurt.
+2. Sour (Amla).
+Wakes up digestion and appetite.
+Citrus, fermented foods, yoghurt.

-4. Pungent (Katu) — Warms the body and clears congestion.
-Found in chilli, ginger, and black pepper.
+4. Pungent (Katu).
+Warms the body, clears congestion.
+Chilli, ginger, black pepper.

-5. Bitter (Tikta) — Detoxifying and cooling.
-Found in leafy greens, turmeric, and neem.
+5. Bitter (Tikta).
+Detoxifying and cooling.
+Leafy greens, turmeric, neem.

-6. Astringent (Kashaya) — Toning and drying.
-Found in legumes, green tea, and pomegranate.
+6. Astringent (Kashaya).
+Toning and drying.
+Legumes, green tea, pomegranate.

 Eating for Vata Dosha

-Vata's cold, dry, and light qualities need to be balanced with warm, moist, and grounding foods.
-For a detailed food list and 7-day meal plan, see our complete Vata diet guide.
+Vata is cold, dry and light.
+So you balance it with warm, moist, grounding food.
+For the full food list and a 7-day meal plan, see our complete Vata diet guide.

 Best Foods for Vata